Distributed systems

 Consensus, sharding, backpressure, and the unglamorous work of keeping services up at 3 a.m.
 GMT.

 Twelve years building infrastructure that served a few billion people across Google, Meta and Amazon.
-Now I write from London, advise early-stage founders, and help engineers get through the hard middle part of their career.
+Now I write from London, advise early-stage founders, help engineers get through the hard middle part of their career, and think out loud about entrepreneurship, meditation and spirituality — the parts of my life the tech bio usually leaves out.

 Consensus, sharding, backpressure, and the unglamorous work of keeping services up at 3 a.m.
 GMT.